Skip to content

 Is Charoite a Rare Stone?

 Yes, charoite is considered a rare stone.
 It is found exclusively in the Sakha Republic, Siberia, Russia, near the Chara River – where it gets its name.
-Its limited availability, combined with its unique and striking appearance, makes it a rare and special gemstone.
+Its limited availability and unique and striking appearance make it a rare and special gemstone.

 Can You Sleep with Charoite?